 7. Select a pair of balanced cutters and washers (See tech sheets on properly balancing new or used cutters); placing one stack and accompanying washer on the outer perimeter of the head by bolt #1.
 Install the cutters from the other stack on the opposing bolt, one by one, in the appropriate configuration and rotation.
 Washers must be kept with the knife stack for with they were balanced.

-8) As each cutter is installed on the bolt, rotate the cutter back and forth on the bolt.
-If any roughness is felt, it is likely that dirt is in between the cutters.
-Remove and clean cutters head before proceeding.
+8. As each cutter is installed on the bolt, rotate the cutter back and forth on the bolt.
+If any roughness is felt, it is likely that dirt is between the cutters and bolt.
+Remove and clean cutters before proceeding.